Oia, Greece Guide

 Best Time to Visit

-The best time to visit Oia is during the shoulder seasons, from April to May and September to October.
-During these months, the weather is pleasant, the crowds are smaller, and prices are generally lower than in the peak summer months of June, July, and August.
-The summer months offer the warmest weather, but also the highest prices and largest crowds.
-Winter (November to March) can be cool and rainy, with some businesses closed for the season.
+The best time to visit Santorini is during the shoulder seasons, from April to May and September to October.
+The weather is pleasant, with warm temperatures and plenty of sunshine, and the crowds are smaller than during the peak summer months of June, July, and August.
+The sea is warm enough for swimming, and the prices for accommodation and flights are generally lower.
+Avoid visiting during the winter months (November to March), as many businesses are closed and the weather can be unpredictable.

 Transportation